pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_misc.md

 7        // Handle successful method result
 8    }
 9}

 ```

 ## Create push payload

-Create a push payload for use with publish endpoints.
+Create a push payload for use in publish.

 ### Method(s)

 ```
 1val pushPayloadHelper = PushPayloadHelper()
 2